stevencarlislewalker/3mb3/README.md

   day they are due.
 Each assignment is associated with a particular lab sessions (see schedule).
 All assignments are to be formatted using [R markdown](http://rmarkdown.rstudio.com/), which will be discussed in the first lab.
-[Here]() is an example of a completed homework assignment.
+An example of a completed homework assignment in acceptable format is given under the `HomeworkExample` directory of the course material.
 - **Course objective:** To learn to apply mathematical tools to solve open-ended, real-world problems, to understand the benefits and limitations of mathematical modeling, and to critically assess the